 For those of you who are dedicated to ‘figuring it out’ and not to giving up, you need to listen to what I am trying to tell you in this article and my other forex trading articles, because the insight and wisdom I am sharing is the result of things that I have learned on my own personal trading journey.
 Over my 14 plus years of trading, I’ve literally experienced it all, and I’ve done the trial and error and I’ve learned from my mistakes.
 This blog is a testament to that and I hope that over the course of this year the lessons I’ve shared with you have both helped you avoid losing money unnecessarily in the market and gotten you on the road to trading success.

 It’s not a quick or easy journey for most, but if you want it bad enough, you can become a successful trader.
 Just be honest with yourself by honestly answering the ‘hard questions’ I discussed above, and never assume you know it all, because you don’t.
 No one does, trading isn’t about ‘knowing it all’, it’s about picking an effective trading strategy like the price action method I teach in my trading course and having the patience to stick with it by not over-trading or over-leveraging your account.
-If you do that, you’re trading performance in 2015 will be vastly better than it was this in 2014.
+If you do that, you’re trading performance in the near year will be vastly better than it was in the prior year.

-Merry Christmas, Happy New Year and Cheers to the fresh start and new trading opportunities that 2015 will surely bring.
+Happy New Year and Cheers to the fresh start and new trading opportunities that the new year will surely bring.

 – Nial Fuller